Horsemanship Shown at Camp

 summer equestrian camps

 One of the most common questions we receive about our equestrian summer camp for kids is if girls can learn how to jump.
 Naturally, equestrian jumping is an advanced skill and it requires a great deal of practice and knowledge to do it safely.
 That’s why, while the answer is “yes, you can learn how to jump,” you must first be good at most other horseback riding techniques.
 Equestrian jumping requires a high level of accomplishment that you have to work up to.
-Step by step, you’ll have the right amount of challenge added to your lessons, and eventually you’ll be ready for jumping.
+At our pony camp, step by step, you’ll have the right amount of challenge added to your lessons, and eventually you’ll be ready for jumping.
 With good personal instruction and well-trained horses like those at the Rockbrook summer equestrian program, kids can learn how to jump.
 Over your time at camp, you’ll be really good!

 Rockbrook Horseback Riding Video